-(For a list of compatible HBO Now devices, see our tutorial on how to sign up for HBO Now.)
+(For a list of compatible HBO Now devices, check out this tutorial.)

 In order to get a subscription to HBO Now, you must first register with a compatible device.
 Search for HBO Now in your app store and download it, and follow the steps to register for an account.
-If you want more information on how to do this, check out our tutorial on how to sign up for HBO Now.
 Then, sign in to your HBO Now account.

 You are now signed in to HBO Now on your device, and can begin using it to stream your favourite HBO shows!
 Below we will show you how to use the service on your device, using an Android mobile phone as an example.
 Other platforms will differ slightly, but the main controls and navigation will be the same.

 Any content you stream on your computer will automatically update to your account on your mobile devices.
 You can also set HBO Now up on as many devices as you like, streaming simultaneously.
 This means that your whole family (or all of your roommates) can enjoy HBO Now at the same time!

 There are a few ways you can go about finding programs you want to see on HBO Now on your device.
 This process is very similar to how you use HBO Now on your computer; it is just set up differently to be better optimized for your device.
 So how is HBO Now different from when you use it on your PC?
 Try using these tricks to navigate through HBO Now on your device: